-A pale shade of green in color, Flageolet beans are sometimes known as the "caviar of beans" for their subtle flavor and the high esteem in which they are held by food lovers.
+A pale shade of green, Flageolet beans are sometimes known as the "caviar of beans" because of their subtle flavor and the high esteem in which they are held by food lovers.

 What Are Flageolet Beans?

 Flageolets originated in France and are primarily associated with that cuisine.
 These tiny, tender shell beans are a kidney-shaped common bean, harvested from their pods right before they fully ripen.
 They are dried in the shade to maintain their light green color.
 In the United States, they are grown in California.
 Although they are a common bean in terms of their variety, they are not your common bean in terms of price or availability and are more expensive.